Connect With Us

 While there is nothing one can do to prevent congenital foot problems, raising awareness and receiving neonatal screenings are important.
 Early detection by taking your child to a podiatrist leads to the best outcome possible.

-If you have any questions please feel free to contact our offices located in Detroit, MI and Toledo, OH .
+If you have any questions please feel free to contact our office located in Detroit, MI .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 As people age, they are at an increasing risk of suffering a dangerous fall.
 However, there are several ways in which seniors can prevent trips and tumbles by focusing on their feet.
 Specifically, seniors can practice simple, isolated foot exercises to strengthen their muscles and improve stability.
 First, a senior can practice heel-toe walking by slowly placing one foot directly in front of the other in succession, making sure that each time the heel is placed up against the other foot’s toes.
 It might be helpful to extend the arms horizontally at one’s sides or lightly touch a wall for extra balance.
 Additionally, a senior may perform foot taps, where one stands at the bottom of a staircase with their feet hip-width apart and slowly raises each foot to gently tap the top of the bottom stair.
 One can alternate feet each time to help build stability and balance.
 Each of these exercises can be performed three to five times per week.
 A senior might even consider performing these exercises with the help of a friend or loved one.
 A podiatrist can give you more tips about improving balance to prevent falls.

 Preventing falls among the elderly is very important.
-If you are older and have fallen or fear that you are prone to falling, consult with Manisha Mehta, DPM from Detroit, Michigan and Toledo, OH.
+If you are older and have fallen or fear that you are prone to falling, consult with Manisha Mehta, DPM from Detroit, MI.
 Our doctor will assess your condition and provide you with quality advice and care.

 Every 11 seconds, an elderly American is being treated in an emergency room for a fall related injury.
 Falls are the leading cause of head and hip injuries for those 65 and older.
 Due to decreases in strength, balance, senses, and lack of awareness, elderly persons are very susceptible to falling.
 Thankfully, there are a number of things older persons can do to prevent falls.